fno2010/alto-multipart/draft-zhang-alto-multipart.md

 proposes an extension to support the multiple ALTO resources query with HTTP multipart message and the existing JSON query languages.

+--- note_Requirements_Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 --- middle

 {::include introduction.md}